 In October 2017, Esselunga completed the placement of its first dual-tranche bond, each of €500 million, with expiry in 6 and 10 years.
 The placement was reserved for institutional investors.
-The proceeds from the bond issuance will be used to refinance the existing indebtedness mainly and then to finance its activities.
 These bonds are listed on the Luxembourg Securities Exchange.